JetBrains/amper/docs/Documentation.md

 ```

 #### Native dependencies

-_NOTE: Native dependencies are not yet implemented in the prototype._
+> Native dependencies are not yet implemented.

 To depend on a npm, CocoaPods, or a Swift package, use the following format: